Disruption-Consulting/autoMigrate/README.md

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)

-The "autoMigrate" utility was developed to provide a repeatable framework for securely coordinating the large number of tasks involved in database migration, including:
+The "autoMigrate" utility provides a framework for coordinating the large number of tasks involved in database migration, including:

 - transporting application data from source to target as an easily restartable process in the event of network or systems failure
 - ensuring endianess compatibility of source and target data